softdevteam/rustgc_paper_experiment/README.md

 This will run each experiment 30 times -- the same number of iterations we used in the paper.

-## Filtering which experiments are run

-We provide the following additional environment variables which can be used to run a subset of the available experiments.

-`BENCHMARKS` -- The benchmarks to run, provided as a space separated list containing any combination of the following: `alacritty`, `binary-trees`, `fd`, `grmtools`, `regex-redux`, `ripgrep`, or `som`.

-`EXPERIMENTS` -- The experiments to run, provided as a space separated list containing any combination of the following: `gcvs`, `elision`, `premopt`.

-`METRICS` -- `perf` or `mem`.
-Note that the bulk of running time needed to run these experiments comes from the `mem` experiments, so you may prefer to just run the `perf` ones.

-All variables can be used in combination with eachother.

 ## Running the experiments on bare-metal

 We recommend that you use the docker image as there are lots of required